Moreno calls on data center owner to reject $4.5M Ohio subsidy

 Photo: Graeme Sloan/Bloomberg via Getty Images

-U.S. Sen. Bernie Moreno (R-Ohio) is blasting a new tax break for a Northeast Ohio data center expansion project and calling on the company behind it to give the money back.
+U.S. Sen. Bernie Moreno (R-Ohio) is blasting a new tax break for a Northeast Ohio data center expansion project and calling on the company behind it to reject it.

 Why it matters: The deal has become a flashpoint in Ohio's growing debate over whether data centers deserve taxpayer incentives when they consume massive quantities of energy but create relatively few permanent jobs.